Cruciform block

-Cruciform blocks are blocks commonly found in public housing estates and HOS courts.
-They are cross-shaped and may have 8 to 10 units per floor.
-The height can change or vary by location.
-Heights can range from 20 to 40 stories.
-They are built between 1980 and 2005.
-Two designs exist, which are Old and New Cruciform.
+Cruciform blocks are a type of housing commonly found in public housing estates and Home Ownership Scheme (HOS) courts in Hong Kong.
+They are cross-shaped blocks, 20 to 40 stories high depending on location, with eight to ten units per floor.
+They were built between 1980 and 2005, and exist in two designs, known as Old and New Cruciform.

 Old Cruciform

 Old Cruciform blocks predate New Cruciform.
-It is the first design to be a part of the HOS cruciform category developed by the HA, developed in 1976.
+It is the first design to be a part of the HOS cruciform category developed by the Hong Kong Housing Authority, developed in 1976.
 The first blocks are located in Yue Shing Court, completed in 1980.
 The last blocks are located in Siu Shan Court, completed in 1984.

-Old Cruciform usually has 8 units per floor.
-The height is usually 20 stories or less.
+Old Cruciform blocks usually have eight units per floor and a height of 20 stories or less.
 Most are conjoined with others.
 This has three variants, with an area of only 492–563 ft².